qibinshi/TeleseismicDenoiser/README.md

 ```
 denote_predict
 ```
-The code has been tested on various UNIX machines.
+The code has been tested on various UNIX machines with both CPU and GPUs.
 If the code does not run, check your directories (absolute path) and your environment.

 ## Prepare the full dataset for a complete study <a name="data-prep"></a>